Associate Professor Julian Prior

 Prior J., Zaw, T. Hassen J.Y., & Toperesi E. (2019) Social Capital, Adaptation and Resilience: Case Studies of Rural Communities in Ethiopia, Zimbabwe and Myanmar.
 In: James H. (ed.)
 Population, Development, and the Environment.
 Palgrave Macmillan, Singapore.

-Prior, J. & Zaw, T. (2019) Designing Effective Contract Farming Arrangements in Myanmar: Lessons Learned from Case Study Research, Policy Discussion Paper.
+Prior, J. & Zaw, T. (2019) Designing Effective Contract Farming Arrangements in Myanmar: Lessons Learned from Case Study Research, Policy Discussion Paper for the Myanmar Department of Agriculture, UNE.

-Prior, J. & Carnegie, M. (2017) Recommendations for improving agricultural extension in Myanmar: a Discussion Paper, Policy Discussion Paper.
+Prior, J. & Carnegie, M. (2017) Recommendations for improving agricultural extension services in Myanmar: a Discussion Paper, Policy Discussion Paper for the Myanmar Department of Agriculture, UNE.

 Gabb, S., Bell, L., Basuno, E., Prestwidge, D., Prior, J. & Guppy, C. (2017) ‘Whole farm impacts of forage legumes in smallholder crop-livestock systems’, Australian Agronomy Conference, September 2017, Ballarat, Victoria, Australia.